gvwilson/thirdbit/src/fiction/bear/index.md

-If the farmer had died a normal death—old age or a plague or a fall while pruning an apple tree—his family and his neighbors and his friends wouldn't have brought him into Apple Bridge at all.
+If the farmer had died a normal death—old age or a plague or a fall while pruning an apple tree—his family and his neighbors and his friends wouldn't have brought him into Ghorahj at all.
 They would have laid out a diamond with a few stones somewhere he loved and told his stories there.
 *But that isn't how he died,*